Light Deflection by a Quantum Improved Kerr Black Hole Pierced by a Cosmic String: Quantum improved Gaussian optical curvature and quantum improved deflection angle

 Going back to Eq. (\ref{alp}) and substituting the quantum improved Gaussian optical curvature, the deflection angle can be calculated from the integral

 Integrating and using a Taylor series expansion near $\eta$ and $\hbar$ the deflecton angle results with

 We note that in the last equation we have used positive sign for retrograde and negative sign for prograde light rays.
-Furthermore we recover the Kerr black hole as a limiting case of our result by setting $\mu=0$, while by setting $M=0$ we find the cosmic string deflection angle.
+Furthermore we recover the Kerr black hole as a limiting case of our result by setting $\mu=0$, while by setting $M=0$ we find the cosmic string deflection angle.Given the deflection angle in the last equation, we can give a rough number estimation for the Sun case.
+Choosing the string linear mass density $\mu=10^{22}$ kg/m, or in natural unites $\mu=10^{-6}$, mass of the sun $M=1.48$ km with a radius $b=R=6.96 \times 10^5$ km, and finally if we take into account the fact that the sun rotates slowly, i.e $a \approx 0$, for the deflection angle we find $\hat{\alpha}=4.34 $ arc seconds.
+On the other hand, it is well known that the light passing near the solar limb is deflected by an angle of $1.75$ arc seconds.
+We conclude that the overall contribution in the deflection angle is of the order of arc seconds, in fact the deflection angle increases compered to the standard result due to the presence of the cosmic string.